Aman-Hassan/COL362_A1/README.md

-# COL362-Assignments
+# COL362_A1
-Repository for 2302 COL362 Course Assignments
+Undestanding PSQL Commands